 The Watani Platform is a national platform that enables you, the citizen, resident or visitor, to evaluate the services of government agencies.
-Watani allows you to share your experience of Saudi government services and provide suggestions on how to improve them.
+Watani allows you to share your experience of Saudi government services and provide suggestions for improving them.
 Your evaluation contributes to a national service performance dashboard

 that officials and decision-makers use to improve the quality of government services.

-The Public Sector Feedback Platform is the national platform enabling you, the entrepreneur or private sector representative, to provide ideas and feedback on government regulations and processes.
-Officials and decision-makers use your suggestions to improve the business environment and ease of doing business in Saudi Arabia.
+The Public Sector Feedback Platform enables you, the entrepreneur or private sector representative, to provide ideas and feedback on government regulations and processes.
+Officials and decision-makers use your suggestions to improve the business environment and ease of business in Saudi Arabia.

 The Custodian of the Two Holy Mosques, King Salman bin Abdulaziz, is keen to provide and facilitate easy access for all citizens to government services.
 The Tawasel Platform, managed by the Royal Court, enables citizens to send complaints and suggestions about any government agency, to help improve service quality.